AlphaGenes/AlphaPeel/docs/source/usage.rst

                             each peeling cycle.
       -nophasefounders      A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
-      -sex_chrom            A flag to that this is a sex chromosome.
+      -sex_chrom            A flag to indicate that input data is for a sex chromosome.
 Sex needs to be given in the pedigree file.
 This is currently an experimental option.